dylanab/level-generator-prototype/README.md

 Currently, the generator divides a 4 x 4 grid of "room slots" - called an area - into a series of rooms, each denoted by a different color.
 Room slots that appear black are those that were not selected.

+There are no doors or walls yet (I'm making that next) but the rooms progress from one to the other in the following order: grey -> pink -> blue -> green -> red -> yellow

 This "area" is meant represent one department of a space station, like Engineering, Security, or the Medbay.

-We intend to expand the generator to construct multiple areas connected by hallways and maintenance, generate damage to the station (they're supposed to be abandoned), and populate it with loot and enemies.
+We intend to expand the generator to construct multiple areas connected by hallways and maintenance corridors, generate damage to the station (they're supposed to be abandoned), and populate it with loot and enemies.

 ##INSTRUCTIONS: